brotherhoodMonk/gyan/js.md

 ES6 uses ‘import’ and ‘export’ keywords to import and export modules.
 Here’s the example application written in ES6 modules.
 ===

-Webpack
-Webpack is a module bundler.
-Just like Browserify, it traverses dependency tree and bundles up into a single or more files.
- Webpack can handle CommonJS, AMD and ES6 modules.
-And Webpack comes with more flexibility and cool features like:

-Code Split: When you have multiple apps sharing same modules.
-Webpack can bundle your code into two or more files.
-For example, if you have two apps, app1 and app2, and both shares many modules.
-With Browserify, you would have app1.js and app2.js. ' And both contain all the dependency modules.
-But with Webpack, you can create app1.js, app2.js, and shared-lib.js.
- Yes, you will have to load 2 files from html page.
-But with hashed filename, browser cache and CDN, it can reduce initial loading time.

-Loader: With custom loaders, you can load any file into your source.
-You can use ‘reuiqre()’ syntax to load not just JavaScript files, but also css, CoffeeScript, Sass, Less, HTML for template, images, etc.

-Plugin: Webpack plugins manipulate your bundles before it is written into files.
-There are many community built plugins.
-For example, there are bundle for adding banners to bundled code, adding source map and splitting a bundle into chunks, and more.
-WebpackDevServer is development server that automatically bundles your source code and refresh browser whenever source code changes detected.
-It will expedite your development process by providing instant feedback of your code.
 ====
 Genretaor :
 A generator is a function that can stop midway and then continue from where it stopped.